thephpleague/uri/docs/5.0/components/hierarchical-path.md

 ### Remove segments

-To remove segments from the current object and returns a new `HierarchicalPath` object without them you must use the `HierarchicalPath::delete` method.
+To remove segments from the current object and returns a new `HierarchicalPath` object without them you must use the `HierarchicalPath::withoutSegments` method.
 This method expects a single argument.
 This argument is an array containing a list of parameter names to remove.

 ~~~php
 <?php